Back to Academy

 If you're approved for the Disability Tax Credit (DTC), you may also receive the CWB Disability Supplement:

-• Maximum: $784 for 2024
+• Maximum: $784 for 2025

-• Both spouses can claim if both have DTC approval
+• Both spouses: Can claim if both have DTC approval

-• Same phase-in/phase-out structure as basic CWB
+• Same structure: Phase-in/phase-out similar to basic CWB

 Example Calculations

-Single Worker
+Example 1: Single Worker ($18,000 income)

-Sarah earns $18,000 at her job and has net income of $18,000:
+Sarah earns $18,000 at her job

-• Working income over $3,000: $15,000
+• Step 1: Working income over $3,000 = $15,000

-• Phase-in: $15,000 × 27% = $4,050
+• Step 2: Phase-in calculation = $15,000 × 27% = $4,050

-• Capped at maximum: $1,518
+• Step 3: Capped at maximum = $1,518

-• No phase-out yet (income under $23,000)
+• Step 4: No phase-out (income under $23,000)

 • CWB received: $1,518

-Single Worker with Higher Income
+Example 2: Single Worker with Higher Income ($28,000)

-James earns $28,000:
+James earns $28,000

-• Starts with maximum: $1,518
+• Step 1: Starts with maximum = $1,518

-• Income over phase-out threshold: $28,000 - $23,000 = $5,000
+• Step 2: Income over phase-out threshold = $28,000 - $23,000 = $5,000

-• Phase-out: $5,000 × 15% = $750
+• Step 3: Phase-out reduction = $5,000 × 15% = $750

 • CWB received: $1,518 - $750 = $768